KidambiOrg/HealthBotToTeams/README.md

 ## Deploy Azure Function
 1. Deploy the `ToklenFunction` in `HealthBotToken.sln` to Azure.
+2. Make sure the `FUNCTIONS_WORKER_RUNTIME` app settings to "dotnet-isolated"

 ## Function Keys for Azure Function
 The Azure function is responsible for generating the Health Bot JWT token.
 It leverages, by default, Function Key.
 Configure [Function Keys](https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4#secure-operation) after deployment.